AndypSheridan/hyperCube/README.md

 hyperCube is an endless, side-scrolling, jumping game in which the player has to jump a series of randomly spaced cubes or 'monoliths' that slide towards the player at increasing speed.
 The synopsis for the game is as follows:
 "Whilst on a routine patrol at the edge of the galaxy, your hyperdrive malfunctioned, rupturing space and time.
 You have been pulled into an alternate 2D reality where the rules of our universe no longer apply.
 After crashing on a deserted world, the mysterious laws of this place have transformed your human body into a hyperCube.
 Stars drift towards the heavens and menacing black monoliths are drawn towards you with increasing speed.
 If there is any hope of escape from this place, you must first survive by jumping the monoliths."

-The synopsis is displayed on a splash screen which counts down from 20 before showing the game page.
+The synopsis is displayed on a splash screen which counts down from 20 before fading to the game page.
 Alternatively the user can skip the splash screen using the 'skip' button.

 The game has sound effects and music (see credits for details) which can be toggled on or off.
 The default setting is no sound or music.